Missile Command: Ports

 In 1982, Missile Command was ported to the Atari 5200 console (pictured), where it sold well despite the console being a commercial failure.

 Missile Command was ported to the Atari 2600 in 1981.
 The game's instruction manual describes a war between two planets: Zardon (the defending player) and Krytol.
 The original arcade game contains no reference to these worlds.
 On level thirteen, if the player exhausts their missile supply without scoring any points, at the end of the game the city on the right will turn into "RF" – the initials of the programmer Rob Fulop.
 This Easter egg is originally documented in Atari Age (Volume 1, issue #2) in a letter to the editor by Joseph Nickischer, and is the second one publicly acknowledged by Atari.
 In an interview with Paleotronic Magazine, Fulop stated that Atari paid him for his work by giving him a Safeway coupon for a free turkey, which motivated him to leave the company and co-found competing developer Imagic.

 Missile Command was released for Atari 8-bit computers in 1981, followed by an identical version for the Atari 5200 in 1982.
 The same Atari 8-bit port was later used in the 1987 Atari XEGS as a built-in game that boots up if no cartridge has been loaded into the console.

-In 1992, Accolade released a version of Missile Command for the Game Boy; it was later re-released by Nintendo in a double pack with the Game Boy version of Asteroids in 1995 as part of Accolade's Arcade Classic series.
+In 1992, Accolade released a version of Missile Command for the Game Boy; it was later re-released by Nintendo in a double pack with the Game Boy version of Asteroids in 1995 as part of the Arcade Classic series.
 A similar version was published by Hasbro Interactive for the Game Boy Color in 1999.